This post was updated October 2019

-On December 28, 2009, New York City enacted a new law requiring energy audits and retro-commissioning of many buildings — local law 87.
+On December 28, 2009, New York City enacted a law requiring energy audits & retro-commissioning of many buildings — local law 87.
 Local law 87 requires many large buildings to “undergo an energy audit every ten years, along with retro-commissioning, to “tune up” the building’s existing systems and ensure efficient operation.”
+The first set of audits were due in 2013.

 LL 87 Compliance Summary